Summary: Critique of Pure Reason (page 5)

 .

-The laws of logic, due to their formal nature, are a priori laws of thought.
-Indeed, they are not learned through experience but precede it.
-They do not concern our experiences of the external world but rather the laws of the mind—the laws that the understanding follows when it analyses experiences.
+The laws of logic, by virtue of their formal nature, are a priori laws of thought.
+They are not learned through experience but precede it.
+They do not concern our experiences of the external world but the laws of the mind itself—the laws that the understanding follows when it analyses experience.

-Thus, we should remember that formal and a priori are necessarily linked concepts in Kant’s philosophy.
+We should therefore bear in mind that formal and a priori are necessarily linked concepts in Kant's philosophy.

-Kant then shows that other sciences have followed the same path, such as mathematics and even physics, and that this has led to highly successful results.
+Kant then shows that other sciences have followed the same path—mathematics and even physics—and that this has led to highly successful results.

 Indeed, just like logic, mathematics and physics are the two theoretical forms of knowledge in which reason must determine its objects a priori